 Saturday was a whirlwind of meetings with businesses in the Branson area that will be involved in the filming process.
 We visited The Branson Landing, The Paddlewheel, Main Street Marina, and SWIN Dispensaries.
 You could see the excitement building from folks in the area knowing that a film with such an amazing message will be shot right here in the Ozarks.

-The filming will begin within the next month or so with a cast of great local actors including: Chad Bianco, Mickey Stone, Darrell Campbell, Jonova Lavon, and many others.
+The filming will begin within the next month or so with a cast of great local actors including: Chad Bianco, John Thomas, Darrell Campbell, Jonova Lavon, and many others.
 “We want to make cinema in Missouri; we believe this is something everyone can be really proud of” said Damian Costello.

 You will want to stay tuned right here to find out more about this exciting film You can look up “Pray They Stand Down” on Facebook as well to get up to date information.
 Below is a video that will give you a sneak peak at the weekend.